National Legislature (South Sudan): Eligibility

 Members of the National Legislature and the Council of Ministers are eligible for membership of state legislatures or state councils of ministers.
 A member of the National Legislative Assembly cannot also be a member of the Council of States (and vice versa).
 The term of the National Legislature shall be four years from July 9, 2011.
 The Constitution is a transitional Constitution and the terms relating to future general elections are not contained in it.
 However, there are provisions included for by-elections should vacancies arise during the first four-year period.

 History

 The establishment of the National Legislature is one of the new institutions created upon the independence of South Sudan in 2011.
 In substance, it is also a successor to the Southern Sudan Legislative Assembly, itself established in 2005 by the Constitution of Southern Sudan.

-General elections will be held in 2023.
+General elections are scheduled to be held in 2026.